TeamLyoko/power-defense-quiz-frontend/my-quiz/README.md

 # How to Start

 Clone the repository.
 Open with VS code and then run the command "npm run dev" in a new terminal.

+# How to create build files

+Run the command "npm run build"